lextoumbourou/notes/notes/reference/papers/large-scale-contrastive-language-audio-pre-training-with-feature-fusion-and-keyword-to-caption-augmentation.md

 ## Experiments

-Three experiments were conducted:

-They evaluated the first two using recall and mean average precision (mAP) on audio-to-text and text-to-audio.
+They evaluated two initial tasks using recall and mean average precision (mAP) on audio-to-text and text-to-audio:

-* Try different audio and text encoders to get the best baseline model.
+* Experiment with different audio and text encoders to get the best baseline model.
-* Train model on various dataset sizes, with feature fusion and keyword-to-caption augmentation to verify the efficacy of proposed methods.
+* Experiment with various dataset sizes, using feature fusion and keyword-to-caption augmentation to verify the efficacy of the proposed methods.

-Lastly, they do zero-shot and supervised audio classification experiments to evaluate the generalisation ability of the downstream tasks.
+Then, they do zero-shot and supervised audio classification experiments to evaluate the generalisation ability of the downstream tasks.

-### Hyper-parameters and Training Details
+### Hyper-parameters

-Use [AudioCaps](AudioCaps), [Clotho](Clotho), [LAIONAudio-630K](LAIONAudio-630K), also [AudioSet](AudioSet) by keyword-to-caption augmentation, to train model.

-For the audio:
+#### Audio settings

 * 10-second input length
 * 480 hop size
 * 1024 window size
 * 64 mel-bins to compute STFTs and mel-spectrograms

-So, each input sent to the audio encoder is of the shape (T = 1024, F = 64).
+So, each input sent to the audio encoder is of the shape $(T = 1024, F = 64)$

-For the text:

-* tokenise the text with a maximum token length of 77

 When training the model without the feature fusion, the audio longer than 10 seconds will be randomly chunked into a 10-second segment.

+#### Text settings

+Tokenise the text with a maximum token length of 77

-##### Optimiser
+#### Optimiser

-Use the [[Adam]] optimiser with β1 = 0.99, β2 = 0.9 with a warm-up and cosine learning rate decay at a basic learning rate of 10−4.
+Use the [Adam](Adam) optimiser with β1 = 0.99, β2 = 0.9 with a warm-up and cosine learning rate decay at a basic learning rate of 10−4.

-##### Batch sizes
+#### Batch sizes

-* Batch size of 768 on the AudioCaps+Clotho dataset
+* Batch size of 768 on the AudioCaps + Clotho dataset
 * 2304 on the training dataset containing LAION-Audio-630K
 * 4608 on the training dataset containing the AudioSet

-##### Epochs
+#### Epochs

 We train the model for 45 epochs.